 For drop-off and collection, practicalities matter.
 The school has reminded families not to park in staff car parks at peak times, including for wraparound pick-ups, so parents should plan for on-foot approaches or sensible nearby parking consistent with the school’s guidance.

 Early years demand and timings.
-Nursery applications for September 2026 have an earlier published deadline than Reception (6 October 2025 versus 15 January 2026).
-Families hoping for a Nursery place should not wait for the primary admissions cycle.
+Nursery applications follow a separate timetable from Reception admissions.
+Families hoping for a Nursery place should check the current school deadline rather than waiting for the primary admissions cycle.

 Depth of challenge in every subject.
 The official improvement point is that, in a small number of subjects, tasks do not always give pupils enough opportunity to apply learning in depth.
 For high-attaining children, it is worth asking how extension is handled beyond English and maths.